Get the agreement

 The formulas behind a Quarterly Update live in the open Standard.
 To read one, you mainly need to know what two figures mean.

 One fixed formula values what the company owns, the product development it has funded, and its revenue weighted by quality.
 It is never a negotiated valuation and never uses comparables, so it means the same thing across every company.
+Every dollar of economic value enters through exactly one category: revenue a company’s own leased-out asset produces, for example, is never counted on top of the asset itself.
 It sets the conversion price and feeds the capacity figure.

 A quarter of free cash flow, after keeping a working-capital reserve.
 The company’s own declared budget can be more, less, or zero, but when it is less, it must say why.
 The figure below is the real worked example from the sample Quarterly Update.